CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 --
 -----

-FOR VERSION 1.0.6.0 ONLY
+FOR VERSION 1.2.3.0 ONLY
 --
-Now featuring over 1150 mods!
+Now featuring Nearly 1,200 Mods!

 1.)
-For Version 1.0.6.0 Visit [HERE](https://github.com/Skyrim2Installer/DL_Kit/raw/main/S2%20Downloader.zip ), extract the file WITH WINRAR, and Ignore the rest of the instructions listed on this page.
+For Version 1.2.3.0 Visit [HERE](https://github.com/Skyrim2Installer/DL_Kit/raw/main/S2%20V1.2.3.0%20Downloader.zip ), extract the file WITH WINRAR, and Ignore the rest of the instructions listed on this page.
 -------
 ----------